RTS2013/RTS/README.md

 Restart:

-Surviving scientist on a planet that just defended itself against a technologically advanced alien race.
+Surviving scientist on a planet that just defended itself against a technologically advanced alien invasion.

 This gives us our 3 recources:
   *  Alien Tech